TypicalRenegade/cockpit-containerized-compiler-manager/README.md

 # cockpit-containerized-compiler-manager
+No part of this project works at the moment.

-A module for Houston UI (Cockpit) to manage compiling programs in containers.
-Compiling progress can be monitored.
-Compiled programs versions can be viewed and downloaded.
+The goal of this project is to have a module for Houston UI (Cockpit) to manage and monitor compiling programs in containers.Compiled programs versions can be viewed and downloaded.